vkeilo/Taotie/README.md

 |maxtokens| 200 |Maximum number of tokens to generate.Not take effect to all LLM api.|
 remember_flag| True |If True, the agent will recode this dialogue as history conversation|

-If you want specify your agent for roleplay with a simple sentence, you can run the following code after init the agent object.
+If you want specify your agent for roleplay base a simple sentence, you can run the following code after initializing the agent object.
 ```python
 my_agent.init_messages_by_sentence("You are a cat.
 From now on, the words you say will have a cat's tone words at the end")
 ```
-At most time, you need you agent to deal with more complex tasks,so you will want use a series of dialogue to specify your agent for roleplay, you can run the following code after init the agent object.
+At most time, you may need you agent to deal with more complex tasks, so you will want use a series of dialogue to specify your agent for roleplay, in this case, use `init_messages_by_json()` instead of `init_messages_by_sentence()`.
 ```python
 my_agent.init_messages_by_json('your_dialogue_json_file.json')
 ```